rptcloud/terraform_advanced/lab21-automated-testing.md

 If these values are commented out (they are by default), make sure you uncomment them as our Terraform configuration will be using them.

-Create a new folder within the `server` folder called `test`.
+Create a new folder within the `/workstation/terraform/testing_lab/server` folder called `test`.
 This will house your test for the server module.

 In the `test` folder, create a file ending in server_test.go and run tests with the go test command.
 E.g., go test server_test.go.